- I want to read at the Festival. How do I book a reading?

 - How do I become a food vendor?

-Unfortunately, Nolan Park does not allow food trucks on its pristine lawns.
-However, food carts may apply to be vendors here!
+Food trucks and carts may apply to be vendors here!

 - How do I become a non-food vendor?